hermy991/spinosaurus/README.md

 - does not insert object with a primary generated property in entity mode
 - create a option in insert entity option witch can insert with a primary generated key
-- adding bulk (insert and update), and testing
 - adding joinAndWrap, leftAndWrap, rigthAndWrap and exec testing, remember include in joinAndSelect, joinAndSelect, joinAndSelect as a option (wrap: boolean)